nerves-project-attic/nerves_system_ev3/README.md

 On most platforms, the default behavior of Nerves is to hang if something goes wrong.
 This is good for debugging since rebooting makes it easy to lose console messages or it might hide the issue completely.
-Hanging on the EV3 forces you to remove and reinsert the batteries since there's no reboot button.
-The default behavior has been changed to power down instead.
+On the EV3 hanging requires a slightly more complex restarting process.

+  1. Hold down the Back, center, and left buttons on the EV3 Brick .
+  2. When the screen goes blank, release the Back button .
+  3. When the screen says “Starting,” release the center and left buttons

+If you would like to power down instead you will need to change `erlinit.config` from `--hang-on-exit` to `---poweroff-on-exit`.

 If you're attached to the console, you may see a kernel panic when you run power off.
 From what I can tell, this panic happens after the important parts of